-The increase in Network Infrastructure and Services revenues in 2022 is primarily attributable to higher volume of operations revenues, partially offset by lower construction revenues.
+The decrease in Network Infrastructure and Services revenues in 2023 is primarily attributable to lower volume of operations revenues (mainly due to delay in delivery of tablets to a social inclusion project) and lower construction revenues.

 Gross profit.
-The gross profits and the gross margins of our three operating segments for the years ended December 31, 2022 and 2021 were as follows:
+The gross profits and the gross margins of our three operating segments for the years ended December 31, 2023 and 2022 were as follows: